Skip to main content

 Install security apps

-Install the Cloud SIEM App to monitor data that is parsed, along with all the signals and Insights that records generate.
+Install the Cloud SIEM App to monitor data that is parsed, along with all the signals and insights that records generate.
 The app contains multiple folders of searches and dashboards related to Cloud SIEM.

 Also install any out-of-the-box apps or dashboards for security data sources we support, including CrowdStrike’s Threat Intel Quick Analysis app.
 These apps are useful for quick visualizations and configuring context actions to pivot directly to from Cloud SIEM.